Venus BUSD (vBUSD) Price Tops $0.0221

-Venus BUSD (vBUSD) traded flat against the US dollar during the twenty-four hour period ending at 0:00 AM Eastern on August 24th.
-One Venus BUSD token can now be purchased for $0.0221 or 0.00000080 BTC on popular exchanges.
-Venus BUSD has a total market cap of $59.59 million and approximately $844,617.57 worth of Venus BUSD was traded on exchanges in the last day.
-In the last seven days, Venus BUSD has traded up 0% against the US dollar.
+Venus BUSD (vBUSD) traded flat against the US dollar during the 24-hour period ending at 17:00 PM ET on August 26th.
+Venus BUSD has a total market capitalization of $59.59 million and approximately $844,617.57 worth of Venus BUSD was traded on exchanges in the last 24 hours.
+During the last week, Venus BUSD has traded up 0% against the US dollar.
+One Venus BUSD token can currently be purchased for about $0.0221 or 0.00000080 BTC on exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.